postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 ### Example: turning the value to upper case

-The following example is very similar to the previous one: instead of trimming a string, we normalize it to upper case.
+The following example is similar to the previous one: instead of trimming a string, we normalize it to upper case.

-We apply the aspect to a class that represents a shipment between two airports.
+We apply the aspect to a class representing a shipment between two airports.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/UpperCase.cs name="Changing case to Upper case"]